gargonjj/gargonjj.github.io/README.md

 The goal is to encrypt the connection between the user's browser and the server.
 To implement a secure server we must obtain an SSL/TLS certificate.
 Let's Encrpyt is a platform that provides free and open certificates.
 We also must install Certbot to install the certificate.

 The two-factor authenticator(2FA) adds an extra layer of security by requiring a temporary code in addition to the password.
 In order to enable the 2FA, we must install and enable the `mod_authn_otp` Apache module.
 Finally, we also must create a file to stores each user's keys.

+## VM INSTALLATION AND CONFIGURATION

+We created two virtual machines based on Linux Mint(v.21.2), one for the database and the other for the web server.
+The first adapter is configured as NAT to allow internet access exclusively for system maintenance and downloading web dependencies

+We created a second adapter for each VM configured as 'host only' so both of the VM can communicate with each other.

+1. Web Server VM:
+- VM Name: Proyecto linux web server
+- OS: Linux Mint (64-Bit)
+- RAM: 23268 MB (23GB)
+- CPU: 6 cores
+- Storage: 25 GB
+- System User: webadmin

+2. Database Server VM:
+- VM Name: Proyecto linux DB server
+- OS: Linux Mint (64-Bit)
+- RAM: 23268 MB (23GB)
+- CPU: 6 cores
+- Storage: 25 GB
+- System User: dbadmin